 Tax Lien, Pending Suit, Judgment & Bankruptcy Searches

-In addition to searching for UCCs, you may find you need to dig a little deeper and search for state and/or federal tax liens, pending suits, judgments or bankruptcy filings.
+In addition to searching for UCCs, you may find you need to dig a little deeper and search for state and/or federal tax liens, pending civil suits, civil judgments and judgment liens, or bankruptcy filings.
 To find what you’re looking for and to ensure your search is thorough requires the experience of knowing what’s filed where.

 Let Us Do the Work

 Navigating the massive network of UCC & lien filing offices scattered across the United States can be complicated.
 We have access to each and every one of these offices thanks in part to a trusted network of experienced correspondents.
 We know the ins and outs and can handle all of your UCC & lien searching and filing needs.
 Contact us today to discuss custom tailored reports and billing options.
 Searching and filing has never been easier.